mgamio/blog/_posts/2020-10-02-documenting-a-springboot-rest-api-with-openapi-3.markdown

 ---
 layout: post
 title:  "Documenting a SpringBoot REST API with OpenAPI 3"
+description: "documenting your back-end RESTful APIs with openAPIi 3 to communicate to third-party developers what your endpoints are doing"
 date:   2020-10-02 14:18:45 +0100
 tags:   rest springboot
 categories: rest